qyang-confluent/keystore-scripts/README.md

 ```

 ## Test the client certificate
-- Upload the cacert.pem to Confluent Cloud to create a new workload identity
+- Upload the cacert.pem to Confluent Cloud to create a new workload provider.
 - create a identity pool and give the pool the access the kafka cluster(dedicated)
 - run the client with certificate
 ```